ms-landrieu/docs/docs/language/basics/lang-operators.md

 Operator precedence determines how operators are parsed concerning each other.
 Operators with higher precedence become the operands of operators with lower precedence.
 In other words, it dictates the order in which expressions are evaluated.
 Usually, QodlyScript uses the same precedence rules as the most widely used languages, such as JavaScript or C++.

-Consider the following expression pattern, where both OP1 and OP2 are fill-in-the-blanks for OPerators.
+Consider the following expression pattern, where both OP1 and OP2 are placeholders for operators.

 ```
 a OP1 b OP2 c